-11.7 Log of Requests for Information
+11.8 Log of Requests for Information

 All requests of individuals or agencies, except as outlined in the next paragraph, must be recorded in a record or log of requests for information and the legitimate interest thereof, except for directory information recipients.
 (Ed.
 Code § 49064; 49073.)
-The log or record must be open to the inspection by a parent and the school officials or his designee responsible for the maintenance of student records and to other school officials with legitimate educational interests in the records, and to the Comptroller General of the United States, the Secretary of Health, Education and Welfare and administrative head of an educational agency as defined in PL 93-380, and state educational authorities as a means of auditing the operation of the system.
+The log or record must be open to the inspection by a parent, and certain school officials, and other limited entities.
 (Ed.
 Code § 49064.)

 The log or record must list all persons, agencies, or organizations requesting or receiving information from the record and the legitimate interests therefor.
 (Ed.
 Code § 49064.)
 In addition, it is District policy that the log contain the following information: the name of the requesting party and, with certain exceptions, the legitimate interest of the party, the date access was given, and the purpose for which the party is authorized to use the records.
-The log required to be maintained does not have to include the following: (1) parents or pupil access; (2) parties to whom directory information is released; (3) parties to whom written consent has been executed by the parent; and (4) school officials and employees having legitimate educational interest.
+The log required to be maintained does not have to include the following: (1) parents or pupil access; (2) parties to whom directory information is released; (3) partiesto whom written consent has been executed by the parent; and (4) school officials and employees having legitimate educational interest.

-11.8 Challenging the Content of Records
+11.9 Challenging the Content of Records

-If parents desire to challenge the content of student records, they must establish that one of the specific grounds set forth in the Education Code exists and provide a written request to correct or remove the information to the superintendent.
+If parents desire to challenge the content of student records, they must establish that one of the specific grounds set forth in the Education Code exists and provide a written request to correct or remove the information.
 (Ed.
 Code § 49070.)
-If the superintendent declines to amend the student record in question, the parents may appeal this decision to the District's governing board.
+If the District declines to amend the student record in question, the parents may appeal this decision to the District's governing board.
 (Ed.
 Code § 49070.)
-CUSD's

-Board Policy and Administrative Regulation 7101 provides the process by which a parent can challenge the content of student records.
+District's Board Policy and Administrative Regulation 5125 provides the process by which a parent can challenge the content of student records.